coder/code-server/doc/guide.md

 You'll get a warning when accessing but if you click through you should be good.

-You can also use [mkcert](https://mkcert.dev) to create a self signed certificate trusted by your OS to avoid the warnings.
+You can also use [mkcert](https://mkcert.dev) to create a self signed certificate trusted by your OS to avoid the warnings and then pass it to code-server via the `cert` and `cert-key` config fields.

 ### Change the password?